moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 - A new public transit line conceived, designed, and almost completely finalized that did not serve the needs of the primary target riders
-- SACOG and Electricfy America award millions based on proposals with little to no evidence.
+- SACOG and Electrify America award millions based on proposals with little to no evidence.
-- UCD and Sacramento sends speakers to public hearings to advocate against their consituents.
+- UCD and Sacramento sends speakers to public hearings to advocate against their constituents.
 - Electrify America, LLC is company, funding granter, and political advocate all in one.
 - Planning at the transit agencies is poor and not data driven.